casseds2/CollegeCarpool/docs/blog/blog.md

 Also added a journey planner to Firebase.
 Each journey is saved based off of a unique timestamp and contains a date object and the name of the place along with its latitude and longitude.

+##My Twelfth Blog
+Today I set up a Journey Planner back end.
+Journeys are still stored based off of unique EPOCH times.
+I found out today (after a long time struggling with the issue) that when cycling through the Firebase, I could not retrieve an object.
+This happened when I attempted to get the Journey Object Back and received null object errors.
+The user can now see all Journeys that they have submitted in the past.
+This may be soon replaced by a 'Save Journey' button once I get the desired waypoints into a listView adapter and clean up the User Interface a bit.
+I have successfully made popup menus too that will appear if the user holds down a long click on the listView item.
+Tomorrow I will attempt to put selected waypoints in the 'PlanJourney' Activity into listViews to clean up the UI a bit.
+I also want to take another look into the instant messaging.
+I think I may be able to do it better by making a MessageBook parent in the Firebase and storing conversations between two users, sorted by user IDS.
+This is a future feature though.
+I also want to take another look at the NDEF exchange with the NFC payment feature.